-2 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 42) is required.
+3 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 50) is required.

-3 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain.
+4 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain or drizzle.

-- 4 Includes light, moderate and heavy freezing drizzle.
-Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 5 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 6 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail (Table 41 provides allowance times for ice pellets and small hail). - 7 No holdover time guidelines exist for this condition below -10 °C (14 °F).
+5 Includes light, moderate and heavy freezing drizzle.
+Use light freezing rain holdover times if positive identification of freezing drizzle is not possible.

+6 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below.

+7 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail (Table 48 provides allowance times for Type IV EG fluids in ice pellets and small hail).

+8 No holdover time guidelines exist for this condition below -10 °C (14 °F).